wilbowma/s3ql-rotating-snapshots/README.md

 turned off by default because you really shouldn't use it.

 This feature enables a single s3ql file system, synchronized over Dropbox, to be used by multiple machines.
-Feature included an ad-hoc protocol to ensure only one machine mounts the file system at a time.
+This feature includes an ad-hoc protocol to ensure only one machine mounts the file system at a time.
 This protocol is probably broken, but seems to work for me in practice.